Staff profile

 More information on Derby Theatre’s Plus One creative partnership can be found at: https://derbytheatre.co.uk/programme/plus-one/

 2011 to 2019 - Sounds in Space Research Symposium.
 Organise, host and present at our annual Sounds in Space Research Symposium, which looks at the aesthetics, production and technical details of spatial audio.
-See videos, pictures and programmes of past events here.
+See videos, pictures and programmes of past events (opens in new window).

 Wigware Plug-in Suite (Windows and Mac)